terraform-google-modules/terraform-google-service-accounts/README.md

 Service account or user credentials with the following roles must be used to provision the resources of this module:

 - Service Account Admin: `roles/iam.serviceAccountAdmin`
+- (optional) Service Account Key Admin: `roles/iam.serviceAccountAdmin` when `generate_keys` is set to `true`
-- roles needed to grant optional IAM roles at the project or organizational level
+- (optional) roles needed to grant optional IAM roles at the project or organizational level

 ## Contributing